La Fábrica (Sant Just Desvern)

 La Fábrica is a former cement factory that was converted to offices and habitation space in the 1970s by Ricardo Bofill Taller de Arquitectura (RBTA).
-Located in Sant Just Desvern near Barcelona, it has been described as "the heart and brain of Bofill's professional and personal life."
-It has been widely published and, beyond its usage as the firm's head office, is a reference point in the work of RBTA.
+It is located in Sant Just Desvern near Barcelona.

 History

 The cement company La Auxiliar de la Construcción S.A.
 (LACSA), which had its origins in the mountain village of Campins, was formed in 1916 or 1917 and built the original factory.
 It registered its "Sanson" trademark in 1920.
 The 105-meter-high chimney, designed by American engineer Clifford Tomlinson and the highest in Europe at the time, was completed in 1924.
 The factory went unharmed through the Spanish Civil War, during which it provided cement for fortifications work.
 It had its own railway line, connected with the network at Cornellà de Llobregat and completed in 1925, and employed 378 workers in the early 1950s.
 In the postwar period, the pollution it generated led to increasing neighborhood opposition to the new investment it needed.
 Eventually in 1968, Sanson moved its activity to a new cement production facility in nearby Sant Feliu de Llobregat, just under the Puig d'Olorda mountain and closer to the materials quarry at Santa Creu d'Olorda.

 Ricardo Bofill and his Taller de Arquitectura spotted the site in 1972, purchased it in 1973 and initiated a process of partial destruction and reinvention, demolishing parts of the industrial structures to reveal hidden forms.
 The preserved silos were transformed into offices and residential areas.
 The project was mostly completed in 1975.
 Its design incorporates various architectural languages, including Catalan Gothic and surrealist elements, with echoes of both architectural postmodernism and critical regionalism.

 On January 26 and 27, 2022, La Fábrica was opened to the public as a way to honor the memory of the recently deceased Ricardo Bofill.
 Thousands of visitors participated, coming from Sant Just Desvern, Barcelona, and beyond.